gahan-corporation/wyatt/addons/website/README.md

 [bootstrap](http://getbootstrap.com/) CSS.

 Customize every page on the fly with the integrated template editor.
-Distribute your work easily as an Odoo module.
+Distribute your work easily as an Gerp module.

 Fluid Grid Layouting
 --------------------